michielvaneerd/fast-toc/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Display a table of content
+Display a table of contents

 == Description ==

-This plugin can display a table of content.
+This plugin displays a table of contents for the selected post types.

 = Features =

-* Display table of content
+* Display table of contents
 * Set default settings (see Settings / Reading section)
 * Specify what headers are ignored with CSS selectors